Cille and Rob Harris

 Cille remembers thinking “I am going to make a difference in this city”, and jumped onto various volunteer Boards, in addition to growing RA.
 Cille led the Koalaty Kid initiative in Ottawa, helping schools improve the education system.
 She was also a leader in the Organization Development association, helping to advance the profession in Ottawa/Outaouais.
 Rob too was active in the community and served as coach, manager, treasurer for many sports teams and served for several years as the ice-scheduler in Kanata.

-So now in 2016, where are we?
-In our early 60’s, we’ve said goodbye to our successful engineering careers, we have four sons who are amazing independent adults, and we continue to enjoy our two delightful grandchildren to bits!
+So now, where are we?
+In our mid-60’s, we’ve said goodbye to our successful engineering careers, we have four sons who are amazing independent adults, and we continue to enjoy our delightful grandchildren to bits!
 We’ve moved out to cottage country and live on a pristine lake in North Frontenac with towering pine trees, laughing loons and brilliant sunsets.

 AND we want more than what society suggests we should expect, as we “age”.
 We want to be healthy, vibrant, active “seniors”, who have a purpose and feel fulfilled because we are contributing to society and the world we all call home.
 We are looking forward to travelling the world now that we have the time, freedom and the tools to do so.
 We are out living the dream!